cekcreator/LASP-Replay-Command-Tool/readME.txt

 Hello!
 This file entails all the details about "frameCheckTool.py".
 Includes how to run, with the correct inputs, and details the code itself

+**THERE ARE NOT ENOUGH FILES TO RUN CORRECTLY WITH THE GITHUB DOWNLOAD.
+I KEPT ARIKAS CODE AND OTHER CUTE THINGS OUT FOR EXPORT CONTROL REASONS**

 **The function using the stac table is commented out, i am keeping it in just incase**

 Why: